 And your council tax payment is one of them.
-With youngsters moving back in with parents, or partners staying part of the week, you may need to be careful about whether you need to pay more for your council tax bills.
+With youngsters moving back in with parents or partners staying part of the week, you may need to be careful about whether you need to pay more for your council tax bills.

-Plus, we bring you some tips to see if you really need to pay council tax.
+Let’s look at some different scenarios and share some tips to see if you really need to pay council tax.

-£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.
+£10 sign up bonus: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.